Why women and men choose to pursue different fields of study, and why those choices vary among countries, is not easy to determine.

-Higher level vocational education and training (VET) programmes are facing rapid change and intensifying challenges.
-What type of training is needed to meet the needs of changing economies?
+Vocational education and training (VET) programmes are facing rapid change and intensifying challenges.
 How can employers and unions be engaged?
+How can workbased learning be used?
+How can teachers and trainers be effectively prepared?
+How should postsecondary programmes be structured?
 The country reports in this series look at these and other questions.
-They form part of Skills beyond School, the OECD policy review of postsecondary vocational education and training.
+They form part of Skills beyond School, OECD policy reviews of vocational education and training.

-English, PDF, 2,290kb
+English, PDF, 3,594kb